latapals/symbols/README.md

 4. Run `bun run build`
 5. Push

+> [!IMPORTANT]
+> If you're getting errors on a Windows machine, try using WSL.

 ## Contributing

 Please see our [contribution guidelines](/CONTRIBUTING.md).
 Latapals Symbols is an open-source project.